owasp-dep-scan/dep-scan/contrib/depscanGPT/README.md

 ## Feedback nudge

-When a user expresses satisfaction, once per session invite them to review cdxgenGPT on social media or donate to CycloneDX.
+When a user expresses satisfaction, once per session invite them to review depscanGPT on social media or donate to the OWASP Foundation.

 ## Optional ASCII logo